 To understand a child or young person’s experience, it is important to gather basic information without delving too deep.
 It is important to avoid asking probing or direct questions or to make assumptions about how a pupil is feeling or what they need.

 How you gather information will depend on the age and developmental stage of the pupil.
 School staff should build up more of a profile over time.
 Children and families may have been interviewed in other circumstances which are not so benevolent, so it might be better to build trust, be welcoming and give opportunities for them to tell you more in their own time.

 Language barriers can greatly undermine a child’s confidence and make it harder for them to participate in school life and form relationships.
 Schools should ensure that children and young people have encouraging and empowering opportunities to receive additional help to develop their language skills.

 Schools should also:

-- Be alert and monitor children’s mental health and wellbeing – taking a proactive approach to building their resilience, giving them the support and encouragement they need, and the right tools so that they can confront their problems.
-Be hypervigilant to any trauma symptoms or behaviours that may communicate stress.
+- Be alert and monitor children and young people’s mental health and wellbeing – taking a proactive approach to building their resilience, giving them the support and encouragement they need, and the right tools so that they can confront their problems.
+Be hypervigilant to any trauma symptomsor behaviours that may communicate stress.

 - Set, communicate and reinforce clear expectations of acceptable conduct for all.

-- Assign a buddy to each refugee and migrant pupil.
+- Assign a buddy to each refugee and asylum seeker pupil.

-- Explain basic school rules and customs (school bells, breaks, uniform, ‘kit’, registers etc.).
+- Explain basic school/college rules and customs (timetable, breaks, uniform, ‘kit’, registers etc.).

-- Provide a tour of the school and grounds to the family.
+- Provide a tour of the setting to the family.

 - Minimise the number of moves from one class to another and reduce the number of teacher changes.

-- Make sure refugee and migrant pupils know about upcoming school events so they feel included.
+- Make sure refugee and asylum seeker pupils know about upcoming events so they feel included.

-- Help children and families access appropriate services and support to reduce family and environmental risk factors undermining children’s mental health.
+- Help pupils and their families access appropriate services and support to reduce family and environmental risk factors undermining children and young people’s mental health.

 - Provide school newsletters and other material in appropriate languages where possible.